vamship/error-types/README.md

 # Error Types

-Utility library for argument validations.
 Exports a set of classes that can be used to identify different types of errors.
 This is useful for post error processing, allowing for different behaviors for different error types.

 Each error comes with a default error message, but also supports custom error messages.
 All error messages are prefixed with the argument name to help